hyper-expanse/dotfiles/debian.md

 Once all software updates have been installed, reboot the system.
 This will ensure only the latest versions of applications are running.

+> Please remember to update your system on a regular basis (such as once a day).
+The same `update` and `full-upgrade` steps must be carried out in each case.

 ## Additional System Packages

 The following additional packages should be installed onto your system.
 To install them, run `sudo aptitude install [PACKAGE]`.